bump-sh/docs/src/_guides/bump-sh-tutorials/documenting-multiple-api-versions.md

 title: Documenting Multiple API Versions
 authors: phil
 excerpt: When you release a new version of an API you’re going to need to keep the old one around for a while, and keep the documentation up to date until it can be retired.
-date: 2025-05-22
+date: 2025-06-12
 ---
 - TOC
 {:toc}

-Versioning an API can be incredibly difficult, but working out how to handle documentation for multiple APIs can be even more of a challenge.
+Versioning an API can be incredibly difficult, but working out how to handle documentation for multiple API versions can be even more of a challenge.
 When you release a new version of an API you’re going to need to keep the old one around for a while, and manage it as its own project until it can be retired.
 Thankfully Bump.sh makes it as simple and flexible as you could hope for.

 ## Different workflows